History of coronavirus: Human coronavirus NL63 (HCoV-NL63)

 HCoV-NL63 was discovered in January 2003 from a seven-month-old baby in Amsterdam, the Netherlands.
 The baby was suffering from bronchiolitis, coryza, conjunctivitis and fever.
 A year later, a comprehensive analysis of nasal swab samples was done from where it was found that a sample from an eight-month-old boy diagnosed in 1988 with pneumonia had a similar virus (HCoV-NL).
 The virus was independently described in 2005 as HCoV-NH following a discovery among a group of children having respiratory infection in New Haven, Connecticut, US.
 The origin of the virus remains a mystery, but it is closely related to tricolored bat (Perimyotis subflavus) coronavirus and can survive in bat cell lines, suggesting that it is derived from animals (zoonotic).

 Human coronavirus HKU1 (HCoV-HKU1)

 HCoV-HKU1 was discovered from a 71-year-old man in Hong Kong, China, who was suffering from pneumonia in January 2004.
 When samples (nasopharyngeal aspirates from pneumonia patients) collected between April 2004 to March 2005 were analysed in 2006, it was found that 13 individuals had HCoV-HKU1.
-The same year, the virus was subsequently reported from Australia, Europe, and US.
+The same year, the virus was subsequently reported from Australia, Europe, and the US.